Choose another writer in this calendar:

 In Topology of a Phantom City (1976) Robbe-Grillet used freeze-frame technique which he then set in motion.
 A French policeman investigates the death of a prostitute.
 David is the perpetrator of the murder or murders that have taken place.
 Sometimes David writes in first person.
 "I am alone.
 Walking at random.
 Wandering, as if at random, among the unrecognizable fragments of what were palatial homes, public buildings, private residences, gaming houses and houses of prostitution, theatres, temples, and fountains.
 I am looking for something."

-Robbe-Grillet was elected member of the prestigious Academie Francaise in 2004.
-He died on 18 February, 2008, at the age of 85.
+In 1972 Robbe-Grillet was appointmented visiting professor at New York University; similar teaching appointments followed at other American univesities.
+He was elected member of the prestigious Academie Francaise in 2004.
+Alain Robbe-Grillet died on 18 February, 2008, at the age of 85.

-For further reading: Reading Robbe-Grillet by Fred Skolnik (2015); Alain by Catherine Robbe-Grillet (2012); Intersexual Rivalry: A "Reading in Pairs" of Marguerite Duras and Alain Robbe-Grillet, ed. by Julia Waters, Peter Collier (2000); Understanding Alain Robbe-Grillet by Roch Charles Smith (2000); Inventing the Real World by Marjorie H. Hellerstein (1998); Women in Robbe-Grillet by Lillian Dunmars (1994); Robbe-Grillet and the Fantastic by Virginia Harger-Grinling, Tony Chadwick, eds.
+For further reading: Robbe-Grillet: l'aventure du Nouveau Roman by Benoît Peeters (2022); Reading Robbe-Grillet by Fred Skolnik (2015); Reading for the Subject: Plots of Desire in the Work of Alain Robbe-Grillet and Marguerite Duras by Patricia Hodges (2014); Alain by Catherine Robbe-Grillet (2012); Intersexual Rivalry: A "Reading in Pairs" of Marguerite Duras and Alain Robbe-Grillet, ed. by Julia Waters, Peter Collier (2000); Understanding Alain Robbe-Grillet by Roch Charles Smith (2000); Inventing the Real World by Marjorie H. Hellerstein (1998); Women in Robbe-Grillet by Lillian Dunmars (1994); Robbe-Grillet and the Fantastic by Virginia Harger-Grinling, Tony Chadwick, eds.
 (1994); Robbe-Grillet and Modernity by Raylene L. Ramsay (1992); The Erotic Dream Machine by Anthony N.Fragola and Roch Charles Smith (1992); Duplications et duplicité dans les 'Romanesques' d'Alain Robbe-Grillet by Roger-Michel Allemand (1991); Alain Robbe-Grillet by Ben Stoltzfus (1987, paperback); Alain Robbe-Grillet by Ilona Leki (1983); Alain Robbe-Grillet, l'éstange by Jean-Claude Vareille (1981); Films of Alain Robbe-Grillet by Roy Armes (1981); Robbe-Grillet, ed. by François Jost (1978, in Obliques 16-17); Robbe-Grillet by Jean Ricardou (1976); Les Romans de Robbe-Grillet by Bruce Morrisette (1975); Pour une théorie du un nouveau roman by Jean Ricardou (1971); Alain Robbe-Grillet and the New French Novel by Ben Stoltzfus (1964) - The theoretical premises of the Nouveau roman were collected in Robbe-Grillet's Pour un nouveau roman (1963).
 See also Michel Butor, Claude Simon, Marguerite Duras, Roland Barthes, and Nathalie Sarraute.
 The wave of experimentalism has been important mainly in France, but also Kafka, William Faulkner, Samuel Beckett, Virginia Woolf, Pirandello, and James Joyce among others have paved way for the literary movement.
 Later echoes of the anti-novel has been seen in the works of Uwe Johnson in Germany, Susan Sontag in America, Christine Brooke-Rose, and Rayner Heppenstall in England.